seafoam6/lets-kill-css/PITCHME.md

 in: JS
 ```
 const internalLink = {
-  borderBottom: '3px solid #f7d71e',
+  color: "blue";
-  fontStyle: 'italic'
+  fontWeight: "bold";
 }
 ```
 note: in JS, we just need to convert any kabob-case into camel case.
+We don't want the dashes to be interpreted as minus signs.
 This is just a Plain Ol JavaScript Object and can be treated as such.

 ---

-### let's do it
+### In action

 ```
 const NextLink = ({ link }) => (